Managing categories imported from bank files

 QIF files and categories

 Some online banking services include categories in their exported QIF files, and others do not.
-It just depends on what the preferences are at that bank.
-If your bank file does include transaction categories, they will automatically be imported into PocketSmith.
+It depends on the bank's preferences.
+If your bank file includes transaction categories, they will be automatically imported into PocketSmith.

-If you are curious to find out whether your bank includes categories in the QIF file, open your bank file with a plain text editor (e.g. Notepad on Windows, TextEdit on OS X, gedit on most Linux distributions).
+If you are curious about whether your bank includes categories in the QIF file, open your bank file with a plain text editor (e.g., Notepad on Windows, TextEdit on OS X, gedit on most Linux distributions).
 You should be able to spot categories easily if they are there.

 A single transaction in a bank file will include